 Global Studies examines world systems, transnational processes, and global-local interactions from perspectives informed by a number of disciplines.
 This course will introduce students to current interdisciplinary theoretical approaches to global studies and examine the primary topics of contemporary research relating to the rise of a complex but increasingly integrated world society.
 Elizabeth Olson, professor, Geography, teaches this course.

-GLBL 701: The Global Economy
+GLBL 701: Political Economy of Development

 GLBL 702: Global Politics, Institutions and Societies